nmenant/iControl_LX_Lab/docs/class3/class3.rst

 platform.
 This of us focussed on automation use the REST API over the GUI/CLI.

-**What is iControlLX?**
+**What is iControl LX?**

-iControlLX (iControl Language eXtension) is the framework upon which F5's iControl REST API is developed, among other things, as show in the following
+iControl LX (iControl Language eXtension) is the framework upon which F5's iControl REST API is developed, among other things, as show in the following
 diagram:

 .. image:: _static/image001.png

-**What is an iControlLX extension?**
+**What is an iControl LX extension?**

 An iControlLX extension represents additional functionality built upon the iControlLX framework, and presented through the iControl REST API.

 .. image:: _static/image002.png

-F5 has already developed some iControlLX extensions to simplify operational processes.
+F5 has already developed some iControl LX extensions to simplify operational processes.
 These extensions are available on `DevCentral
 <https://devcentral.f5.com/wiki/DevOps.Default.aspx>`_ and are built to address
 the following use cases: